dashjoin/platform/dashjoin-docs/docs/development-production.md

 ## Multi Line JSON

 Markdown, queries, and JSONata expressions can be hard to read if they are stored in JSON files.
-You can configure the platform to externalize strings in separate text files which are linked from the JSON data using the "externalize-config-strings" setting.
+You can externalize strings in separate text files which are linked from the JSON data as follows:
-By default, the query field of entries in the query catalog is externalized as follows:

 test.json:

 ```
 {
   "ID": "test",
-  "query-pointer": "test.0.sql"
+  "query-pointer": "0.sql"
 }
 ```